 Of course, when you have glass in your foot, it can be tough to walk or drive yourself in to see your podiatrist.
 So what can you do if you can’t get in to see your doctor right away?
 If you’re bleeding heavily, phone a friend or, if necessary, an ambulance, to get you into emergency care.

 If you have a little leeway, try soaking your affected foot in warm, salty water for five to 10 minutes.
 This will disinfect your wound prevent bacteria from entering the open cut.

 After the soaking, do whatever you can to keep pressure off your affected foot.
 As I said before, walking on the cut could push glass deeper into your skin.
 Which will make it more difficult for your doctor to extract them later.
 This may mean limping, avoiding shoes, or even using crutches for a bit.
 Not one solution will work for everyone.
 Instead, you'll make a choice depending on the location of your cut and how long it takes to see your podiatrist.

 Wound Care After Glass Removal

-If you stepped on glass and you don't know how to get the glass out of your foot, contact Houston podiatrist Dr. Andrew Schneider for an immediate appointment.
+If you stepped on glass and you don't know how to get the glass out of your foot, contact Houston podiatrist Dr. Andrew Schneider.
+We can offer an immediate appointment.
 In most cases, he will be able to get that glass out of your foot in the office.
-If the glass is too deep, you may need to go to the operating room for the glass to be removed.
+If the glass is too deep, you may need to go to the operating room for a minor surgery to remove the glass.
+But the surgery will be simple and the recovery should be easy.
 So don't hesitate to come in and we'll take care of you.